martinbjeldbak/Shotta/README.md

 ### WoWUp

+[WoWUp] is a great open source Addon client.

-Go to `Get Addons`, then `Install from URL` and paste in the link to this
+Once installed, navigate to `Get Addons`, then `Install from URL` and paste in the link to this
 repository:

 - <https://github.com/martinbjeldbak/shotta>